thirdtank/brut/brutrb.com/dev-environment.md

 _Last Updated June 12, 2025_

-Everything in `bin/` is intended to be a short shim that calls into classes managed either by Brut or by your app.
-For example, here is `bin/db`:
+Everything in `brut` is intended to be a short shim that calls into classes managed either by Brut or by your app.
+For example, here is `brutdb`:

 ```ruby
 #!/usr/bin/env ruby